Enrolment with Exeter College 2024

 You will receive your invitation to enrolment in the coming weeks.

-If you have not received your letter by 11 August, please do get in touch with us.
+If you have not received an invite by letter or email by 12 August, please do get in touch with us.

-Please notes enrolment takes place at our Centre for Creative Industries, just off Queen Street, opposite Exeter Central Train Station.
+Please note enrolment takes place at our Centre for Creative Industries and Victoria House, both along Queen Street, opposite Exeter Central Train Station.
 Look out for the enrolment banner over Queen Street.

 Please note we have NO onsite car parking available at the College.